cixgnf/lphw/README.md

 # lphw
-Learn Python the Hard Way
+Exercise of Learn Python the Hard Way